}

-Light Up Wand - Play Activities
+11 Light Up Wand Play Activities for Children with Autism and Additional Needs

 Light Up Wands can be a fun and engaging tool for children with additional needs and/or Autism.
 These light up toys can provide sensory stimulation and can be incorporated into various play activities to support their development and engagement.
+Many families use light up toys as part of a wider sensory toolkit.
+If you're supporting an autistic child, our Autism Support Guide includes practical advice on sensory regulation and choosing sensory toys.

 Ten Light Up Wand Play Ideas!